NonMajorNerd/nonmajornerd.github.io/artifacts.md

 ## Guaranteed Artifacts

-> These Artifacts are always discoverable and most have one modifier of +/- 1.
+> These Artifacts are always discoverable and generally have one modifier of +/- 1.

 | Image | Artifact | Description | Fortitude | Reflex | Willpower |
 |:-----:|:-------- |:----------- |:---------:|:------:|:---------:|